-Credit Card vs Debit Card :- Complete Guide to Features, Benefits & Key Differences
+Credit Card vs Debit Card: A Complete Guide to Choose the Right Card

 What is a Debit Card ?

-A debit card is linked directly to your bank account.
-When you swipe, tap, or use it online, the money comes straight from your available balance.
+A debit card is directly linked to your bank account.
+When you use it, money is deducted instantly from your available balance.

 Example :- If you have ₹20,000 in your account and you spend ₹2,000 with your debit card, your balance drops instantly to ₹18,000.